thinkful-ei-macaw/bookmarks-server-connor-andy/README.md

 Write a route handler for POST /bookmarks that accepts a JSON object representing a bookmark and adds it to the list of bookmarks after validation. **DONE**

-Write a route handler for the endpoint DELETE /bookmarks/:id that deletes the bookmark with the given ID.
+Write a route handler for the endpoint DELETE /bookmarks/:id that deletes the bookmark with the given ID. **DONE**